BitCurator/documentation/docs/BitCurator Walkthrough/BitCurator Walkthrough.md

 * Image with **Guymager:** Create a perfect capture of your device's file structure and all contents (including hidden files and fragments) PLUS package this image with information about the disk imaging process.
 When anyone accesses the disk image later on, they'll have information about who imaged the device, when the device was imaged, etc. as well as be able to explore the exact state of the device as it was when you imaged it.
 + **[Imaging with Guymager](/documentation/All Step-by-Step Guides/Imaging and Recovery Guides/Imaging with Guymager) (Step-by-Step Guide)**
 * Image with **dcfldd:** This command line program is an enhance version of the **dd** program.
 If you are having trouble with Guymager, or if you are comfortable with command line use, **dcfldd** can be very useful and scriptable.
-Please see the [dcfldd entry on the Forensics Wiki](https://forensicswiki.xyz/wiki/index.php?title=Dcfldd) for general use.

-Along with **dcfldd**, there are a host of command line tools in the *Imaging and Recovery* folder on the BitCurator Environment desktop, all listed on the **[Tools](/documentation/Tools)** page.

 # Forensics and Reporting

 **BitCurator includes multiple software tools that assist users with identifying and prioritizing important information in raw and forensically packaged disk images.
 This includes files format identification, location of deleted files and files fragments, cryptographic hashing, and reporting on potentially private and personally identifying information.**

+The Forensics and Reporting submenu lists forensics and forensics-adjacent tools.
+These include:

+*  **BitCurator Mounter**: A lightweight GUI tool to assist with mounting and unmounting devices.
+*  **Brunnhilde**: A tool to generate aggregate reports of files in a directory or disk image based on input from Richard Lehane's Siegfried.
+Can optionally analyze content using bulk_extractor.
+*  **bulk_extractor**: A tool to scan disk images and directories for PII and other features.
+*  **Bulk Reviewer**: A tool to scan disk images and assist in the review of bulk_extractor reports.
+*  **Deark**: A utility for file format and metadata analysis, data extraction, decompression, and image format decoding.
+*  **DiskType**: A tool to detect the content format of a disk or disk image.
+It knows about common file systems, partition tables, and boot codes.
+*  **fiwalk**: A program that processes a disk image using the SleuthKit library and outputs its results in Digital Forensics XML, the Attribute Relationship File Format (ARFF) format used by the Weka Datamining Toolkit, or an easy-to-read textual format.
+identify-filenames: A postprocessing script for bulk_extractor that reads report files and produces annotated versions with the file that contains each feature (when present) identified.
+*  **md5deep**: a set of programs to compute MD5, SHA-1, SHA-256 and other digests
+*  **nsrllookup**: Query NSRL’s MD5 hashes of known pieces of software.
+*  **PhotoRec**: File data recovery software designed to recover lost files including video, documents and archives from media.
+*  **RegRipper**: Extract the contents of Windows registry backups.
+*  **Siegfried**: Signature-based file format identification.
+*  **SSDeep**: Fuzzy hashing tool.
+*  **TestDisk**: Data recovery software, companion to PhotoRec.

 BitCurator generates technical metadata in the form of Digital Forensics XML (DFXML).
-DFXML has been developed around a set of digital forensics tools that can both consume and produce a common set of tags; DFXML has an evolving schema and tag library, and is [well documented](https://forensicswiki.xyz/wiki/index.php?title=Category:Digital_Forensics_XML).
+DFXML has been developed around a set of digital forensics tools that can both consume and produce a common set of tags.
 BitCurator also generates PREMIS metadata for each data forensics tool that is applied to a disk image, providing an accurate record of provenance for each stage of processing.

 ### Extract metadata from disk images and files

 BitCurator incorporates file system analytics and stream-based forensics technologies to identify and assist with redaction of potentially private and sensitive information (including personally identifiable information).
-In particular, BitCurator incorporates [fiwalk](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/Fiwalk), a tool originally developed by Simson Garfinkel (and later incorporated into [The Sleuth Kit](https://www.sleuthkit.org/)), to export an XML file detailing file system hierarchy within a disk image, including files and folders, deleted materials, and information in slack space.
+In particular, BitCurator incorporates [fiwalk](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/Scanning Disk Images, Files, and Directories with bulk_extractor), a tool originally developed by Simson Garfinkel to export an XML file detailing file system hierarchy within a disk image, including files and folders, deleted materials, and information in slack space.

 Please see the following **Step-by-Step Guides**:

-* Generate file system metadata as DFXML: [**Fiwalk**](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/Fiwalk)
+* Generate file system metadata as DFXML: [**Fiwalk**](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/Scanning Disk Images, Files, and Directories with bulk_extractor)
 * View, edit, and export metadata from image files: [**pyExifToolGUI**](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/pyExifToolGUI)
 * View and export information from HFS-formatted disk images: [**HFS Explorer**](/documentation/All Step-by-Step Guides/Forensics and Reporting Guides/HFS Explorer)